-Bit Bit Name Results if Buffering Disabled Results if Buffering Enabled 0 Decoding Set when decoding an image.
-Set when decoding an image.
+Bit Bit Name Results if Buffering Disabled Results if Buffering Enabled 0 Set when acquiring and decoding an image.
+The value of the Decoding bit is always the same as the Acquiring bit.
+Set when acquiring and decoding an image.
+The value of the Decoding bit is always the same as the Acquiring bit.

 1 Decode Complete Toggled on completion of an image decode.
 Toggled on completion of an image decode.
 2 Results Buffer Overflow Remains set to zero.
 Set when decode results could not be queued because the client failed to acknowledge a previous result.
 Cleared when the decode result is successfully queued.
 3 Results Available Set when new results are placed in the Results Module.
 Stays set until the results are acknowledged by setting Results Ack to true.
 Set when new results are placed in the Results Module.
 Stays set until the results are acknowledged by setting Results Ack to true.

-There is an option to enable a queue for decode results.
-If enabled, this allows a finite number of decode result data to queue up until the client (PLC) has time to read them.
-This is useful to smooth out data flow if the client (PLC) slows down for short periods of time or if there are surges of read activity.
+There is an option to enable a buffer for decode results.
+If enabled, this allows a finite number of decode result data to queue up in the buffer until the client (PLC) has time to read them.